Nexmo/station/_documentation/messaging/sms/overview.md

 ## Concepts

-* **Authentication** - Nexmo SMS API is authenticated with your account API Key and Secret.
-For more information on see [Authenticating](/api/sms#authentication-information).
+* **[Authentication](/api/sms#authentication-information)** - Nexmo SMS API is authenticated with your account API Key and Secret.

 * **Webhooks** - HTTP requests are made to your application web server so that you can act upon them.
-For example, The SMS API will send the delivery status of your message and receives inbound SMS.
+For example, the SMS API will send the delivery status of your message and receives inbound SMS.

 ## Getting Started